gggupta9251/drupalmodules/README.md

 #Resources
 ===================

-Used Drupal.org to get an idea, how to plan and ound some solutions as well so I applied them and modified as per requiement.
+Used Drupal.org to get an idea, how to plan and found some solutions as well so I applied them and modified as per requiement.